Why Use Ceramic Cookware

 Do not wait too long with this, the coloring of herbs and meat, for example, can penetrate the white surface.
 Another handy tip is to cook the pans with vinegar once every six months, this makes the pan as new again.
 For example, if meat starts to cook, this is a sign to cook the pan with vinegar.

 For cleaning, you should only use clear water and a sponge.
 The ideal would be the sole wipe with a kitchen towel.
 Left burn food overnight with warm rinse water and cleaned in the morning with a soft sponge.

 Cleaning with steel wool and rough cleaning items is better to avoid.
 These destroy the non-stick effect.
 Dishwashers are not suitable for the ceramic pan, as the aggressive cleaning agents attack the ceramic coating.

 Which Fat/Oil Do I Have To Use With A Ceramic Pan?

+You should know How To Cook With Ceramic Pans and which oils is better for cooking for safety and long life for ceramic pan.
 When roasting in the ceramic pan, use high smoke point oil, such as refined oil.
 You should avoid using extra virgin olive oil or low smoke oil for frying.
 For flour, potato and ice cream, margarine is excellent.

 The following oils and greases are well suited for the ceramic pan: